As an Amazon Associate I earn from qualifying purchases.

 How about getting them for free?

-About the only ways to get free stuff to flip are to get stuff from your family/friends, sell things from your own trash, or dumpster dive.
+The only ways to get free stuff to flip are to get stuff from your family/friends, sell things from your own trash, or…wait for it….dumpster dive.

 While you might feel like you risk a bit of embarrassment by dumpster diving, the payoffs are twofold: saving items from the landfill and hopefully making a bit of money!
 Or, at worst, finding some cool stuff for yourself.